Orthodox Tewahedo biblical canon: Broader canon

 The Ethiopic Didascalia, or Didesqelya, is a book of Church order in 43 chapters, distinct from the Didascalia Apostolorum, but similar to books I–VII of the Apostolic Constitutions, where it most likely originates.
+Ethiopic Clement should not be confused with 1 Clement or 2 Clement.

 The broader canon seems to have been created by Ethiopian scholars commenting on the Fetha Negest law code, which says that the canon contains 81 books, but only lists 73.
 The additional eight books were those presumed to be missing from the list.

-Translation into English

-A project to translate the complete Ethiopian canon into English for the benefit of Ethiopian expatriates is underway.

 List of books in the Orthodox Tewahedo Bible

+In the Old Testament

-Old Testament
+List of Old Testament books in the Orthodox Tewahedo Bible: